Public Health Nottingham City aims to improve the health of our population

 JSNA chapters have been created on a series of individual health and wellbeing issues looking at the level of need in our communities and at the services in place to address it.

-They are used to help to determine what actions partners need to take to meet health and social care needs and to address the wider determinants that impact on health and wellbeing.
+They are used to determining what actions partners need to take to meet health and social care needs and to address the wider determinants that impact on health and wellbeing.

 All of Nottingham City JSNA chapters can be found on Nottingham Insight.